squid-cache/squid-cache.github.io/Features/Authentication.rst

 === Supported Samba Releases ===

 Samba-3.X is supported natively using the ntlm_auth helper shipped as part of Samba.
 No Squid specific winbind helpers need to be compiled (and even if compiled they won't work with Samba-3.X).
-Starting from Squid-2.5.STABLE5, NTLM NEGOTIATE packets are supported.
-This feature, in conjunction with a NTLM NEGOTIATE capable helper like ntlm_auth, allow the usage of NTLMv2 client autentication.
-At least Samba version 3.0.2 is needed for a working NTLM NEGOTIATE packet support, but Samba 3.0.21b or later is needed for full NTLMv2 support.

-Samba-2.2.X is supported using the winbind helpers shipped with Squid, and uses an internal Samba interface to communicate with the winbindd daemon.
-It is therefore sensitive to any changes the Samba team may make to the interface.

 NOTE: Samba 2.2.X reached its End-Of-Life on October 1, 2004.

-The winbind helpers shipped with Squid-2.5.STABLE2 supports Samba-2.2.6 to Samba-2.2.7a and hopefully later Samba-2.X versions.
-To use Squid-2.5.STABLE2 with Samba versions 2.2.5 or ealier the new --with-samba-sources=... configure option is required.
-This may also be the case with Samba-2.2.X versions later than 2.2.7a or if you have applied any winbind related patches to your Samba tree.

-Squid-2.5.STABLE1 supported Samba 2.2.4 or 2.2.5 only.
-Use of
-Squid-2.5.STABLE2 or later recommended with current Samba-2.X releases.
+It was supported using the winbind helpers shipped with Squid-2.5 but is no longer supported with later versions, even if using the helper from 2.5 may still work.

-For Samba-3.X the winbind helpers shipped with Squid '''should not''' be used (and won't work if you attempt to do so), instead the ntlm_auth helper shipped as part of the Samba-3 distribution should be used.
+For Samba-3.X the winbind helpers which was shipped with Squid '''should not''' be used (and won't work if you attempt to do so), instead the ntlm_auth helper shipped as part of the Samba-3 distribution should be used.
 This helper supports all versions of Squid and both the ntlm and basic authentication schemes.
 For details on how to use this Samba helper see the Samba documentation.
 For group membership lookups the wbinfo_group helper shipped with Squid can be used (this is just a wrapper around the samba wbinfo program and works with all versions of Samba)

 === Configure Samba ===